usert5432/vlne/README.rst

 Documentation
 -------------

-`lstm_ee` package comes with several layers of documentation.
-The basic overview of the `lstm_ee` workings and examples of usage are documented in sphinx format.
+`vlne` package comes with several layers of documentation.
+The basic overview of the `vlne` workings and examples of usage are documented in sphinx format.
 You can find this documentation by the following `link <prebuilt_doc_>`_ (requires nova credentials).